SigNoz/signoz.io/docs/instrumentation/flask.md

 ## Traces

-You can use OpenTelemetry Python to send your traces directly to SigNoz.
+You can use OpenTelemetry to send your traces directly to SigNoz.
 OpenTelemetry provides a handy distro in Python that can help you get started with automatic instrumentation.
 We recommend using it to get started quickly.

-### Steps to auto-instrument Python app for traces
+### Steps to auto-instrument Flask app for traces

 1. **Create a virtual environment**<br></br>